urbantreelion/ece350-lab-manual/index.md

 as well as four laboratories:

-- Lab 1.
-AM signals.
+- Lab 1 - AM signals.
-- Lab 2.
-[USRP](http://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral) tutorials and FM receiver.
+- Lab 2 - [USRP](http://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral) tutorials and SSB signals.
-- Lab 3.
-Finding frame synchronization on the [FLEX](<http://en.wikipedia.org/wiki/FLEX_(protocol)>) pager network using the USRP and GNU Radio.
+- Lab 3 - Finding frame synchronization on the [FLEX](<http://en.wikipedia.org/wiki/FLEX_(protocol)>) pager network using the USRP and GNU Radio.
-- Lab 4.
-Pulse shaping and PSK.
+- Lab 4 - Pulse shaping and PSK.
 - Optional activity:
   - Pass the amateur radio basic and advanced exams (contact Dr. Driessen).
   - Decoding off-air signals not covered in the other lab activities.